layumi/Person_reID_baseline_matconvnet/README.md

 ## Train
 1. Add your dataset path into `prepare_data.m` and run it.
 Make sure the code outputs the right image path.

-2. Download the he model pre-trained on ImageNet.
+2. Download the model pre-trained on ImageNet.
 And put the model into './data'.
 ```
 (bash) wget http://www.vlfeat.org/matconvnet/models/imagenet-resnet-50-dag.mat
 ```